SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/conditions.md

 ---
-title: Conditions if else and else if
+title: if else and else if
+sortOrder: 90
 ---

 **Conditional statements** are one of the key control structures in CRMScript.
 They are used do different tasks based on whether the condition evaluates as true or false.